 After peddling her gelato all over town to the city's best chefs and markets, Jessica Oloroso found a fitting home for her first storefront in Ukrainian Village.
 There, she lures folks with boundary-pushing scoops of gelato such as avocado-cinnamon and sesame-fig-chocolate chip.
-The mish-mash of tattooed bike-peddlers and stroller-pushing locals tends to sample plenty before settling, giving you more time to decide between a simple cup or a cone with a refreshing iced Turkish coffee on the side.
-Also check out Black Dog's three other locations.
+If you're downtown, check out her stall inside Revival Food Hall for a quick fix over the lunch hour.

 What would a soda fountain be without an outdoor spot from which to watch the world go by?
 Late-night hours (till 10pm weekdays, 11pm weekends) mean you can take in nocturnal antics while sipping a caffeinated “cream express” milkshake (vanilla and espresso).
 Or go earlier in the evening, grab a scoop of the Lakeview Barhopper (chocolate ice cream with Jack Daniel’s), and get a jump on the night’s festivities.

 Sweet Occasions fans can stop their mourning: The ice-cream slinger that took over this space is practically identical to the previous tenant—only upgraded.
 The walls are decked out in grays and dark blues, and the food menu now includes hot panini, crêpes and waffles.
 Most important, the ice cream is the same (Chocolate Shoppe from Madison, Wisconsin).
 The scoops are now offered in over-the-top sundaes, but save the cash and the sugar overload—this ice cream holds up well enough on its own.